Get Started¶

 os.remove("cocipgrid.nc")

-The Contrail Forecast API (/v1
+The Contrail Forecast APIs (/v1/grids

 ) implements a working specification for contrail forecast data designed for air traffic planners and managers implementing navigational contrail avoidance systems.